marcofisher21-svg/javascript-exercise-6/README.md

 # javascript-exercise-6
-This shows how I understand Javascript functions, on how to organize your code into reusable blocks and make your programs more efficient and maintainable.
+This shows how I understand Javascript functions, on how to organize the code into reusable blocks and make my programs more efficient and maintainable.